-That was the end of March.
 She has since been given a diagnosis of Celiac.
 I have also since found out that bedwetting is a fairly common symptom of gluten intolerance and other food allergies in children, so that explains that.
 Nowadays, I can tell if she has accidentally ingested gluten because wetting her bed is usually the first symptom that shows up, followed by stomach pain the next day.
 She has also had the chicken skin on her arms since she was tiny.
 That has begun to clear up in these last six months she has been gluten-free, but it is not quite gone yet.

 It’s one thing to have to be gluten-free myself, but having a child need to be gluten-free is quite another.
 It’s been a long road with a lot of mistakes.
-Unfortunately, those mistakes always make Sophia very sick and make me feel like the world’s worst mom, but we are getting there.
+Unfortunately, those mistakes always make my daughter very sick and make me feel like the world’s worst mom, but we are getting there.

 The best part is that she has learned how terrible gluten makes her feel and she isn’t one bit tempted to eat things she shouldn’t.
 She does feel left out sometimes, but I always try to bring a GF option for her to school functions and birthday parties she is invited to.

-Well, once this summer came and Chloe began to spend more time in the sun, it became obvious that the white spots had not gone away.
+Well, once this summer came and she began to spend more time in the sun, it became obvious that the white spots had not gone away.
 In fact, they were even bigger and more prolific than they had been the summer before.

-When Chloe and I flew to Utah to visit my family, we saw a dermatologist there.
+When she and I flew to Utah to visit my family, we saw a dermatologist there.
 He confirmed it was indeed vitiligo—an auto-immune disease—and gave us some ideas for treating it.
-Once I had a firm diagnosis, my research ninja came out and I learned that a common factor in vitiligo is–you guessed it!—gluten-intolerance.
+Once I had a firm diagnosis, my research ninja came out and I learned that a common factor in vitiligo is—you guessed it!—gluten-intolerance.

 It’s been an interesting couple of years for our family, medically speaking.
 (Let’s not even mention all of the broken bones this summer.)
 The gluten issue is a big reason why we chose the family theme we did this year.
 I have really gained a testimony of how much what we eat can affect our health, and I am trying very hard to change the way our family eats, because so much of it goes far beyond gluten intolerance.